 Can a Bit of Butter Be Good for Dogs?

 Can dogs eat butter?
 There are also potential pros of feeding butter to dogs.
 Butter is a great source of nutrients, including fatty acids, proteins, and vitamins A, D, and E. It can help improve your dog’s skin and coat health.

-However, it’s important to note that not all butters are created equal.
-Some butters may contain additives that haven’t been tested in terms of safety for dogs.
-When selecting butter to give to your dog, be sure to choose one that is made with all-natural ingredients.
+However, not all butters are created equal.
+Some butters may contain additives that haven’t been tested to see if they’re safe for dogs.
+Choose a stick that’s made with all-natural ingredients.

 Your Dog Ate a Stick of Butter?
 What You Should Do

 Yikes!
 Your pup just wolfed down a whole stick of butter?
 Quick, grab the phone and ring up your trusty veterinarian!
 While butter isn’t exactly toxic to our canine companions, that’s a heck of a lot for their little tummies to handle.
 As a dairy product, butter’s chock-full of cholesterol and saturated fat, which might just kickstart a nasty case of pancreatitis in some doggos.

 Don’t panic just yet, though!
 Your vet’s got your back, ready to recommend whether or not your furry friend needs any medical intervention.
 And in the meantime, keep those peepers peeled for any changes in your dog’s behavior, especially if it looks like they’re in distress.
 Oh, and brace yourself for some, uh, messy bathroom breaks – diarrhea’s pretty much guaranteed!